Learning about narcissists and love is vital to recovering from relationships with them.

-Here is the crux of the problem between the way you view love and the way they view it.
+Here is the crux of the problem between the way we view love and the way they view it.
 Love is utilitarian for them.
-You believe you are entering a mutually-beneficial relationship with a person who will take care of you in the same way you take care of them.
-You assume everyone has the same basic definition of a relationship– and why wouldn’t you?
+We believe we are entering a mutually-beneficial relationship with a person who will take care of us in the same way we take care of them.
+We assume everyone has the same basic definition of a relationship– and why wouldn’t we?

-Narcissists, however, will assess what you can do for them, make a rational choice and consider it an exchange if they see what they like.
-They will learn what it is you want and need and become your heart’s desire so that you then pour into them whatever it is they saw in you that they want.
+Narcissists, however, will assess what we can do for them, make a rational choice and consider it an exchange if they see what they like.
+They will learn what it is we want and need and become our heart’s desire so that we then pour into them whatever it is they saw in us that they want.

 They expect obedience and compliance in return and have no allegiance to any of the basic underlying parts of our definition of love because that is not what love means to them.
 Their focus is on getting their own needs met so some of the behaviors they engage in will violate your definition of love, but not their own.

-They do not love you in the same way that you love them.
+They do not love us in the same way that we love them.
 Their catchphrase might as well be, “I love the way you love me,” because that’s what it usually comes down to.
-You are viewed as an “appliance,” and they love what you do for them.

-Their idea of loving you is loving things such as the way they feel when they are with you, the way you may accept them for who they are, or the way you take care of them.
+Their idea of loving us is loving things such as the way they feel when they are with us, the way we may accept them for who they are, or the way we take care of them.

-If you need something from them that they think exceeds the value of what they are getting or if the attention is off of them and in the real-world, they don’t have the sustained ability to provide that kind of love-backed action.
+If you need something from them that they think exceeds the value of what they are getting or if the attention is not on them, they don’t have the sustained ability to provide that level of commitment.

 Narcissists live in fantasy worlds where they would love to view themselves and the people around them as perfect and do not have to face their own flaws.

-When you have a difference of opinion or do something that makes them feel like they do not have control over you and their environments, you, as the appliance, stop “working” as well and making them feel as good about themselves.
+When the two of you have a difference of opinion or when you do something that makes them feel like they do not have control over you and their environments, you start to feel like an enemy to them.

 This is an inevitability in a relationship with a narcissist.
 No one can stay on the pedestal– it is not a pedestal built for a human with flaws and his or her own hopes, needs and desires.